CoFH/cofh.github.io/docs/augment-tectonic-initiator/index.md

 ### Effects
-A [pulverizer](/docs/pulverizer/) with a tectonic initiator installed produces one extra unit of the primary product of any [ore](/docs/pulverizer/#ore-processing) it processes.
+A [pulverizer](/docs/pulverizer/) with a tectonic initiator installed produces 1.5 times as much of the primary product of any [ore](/docs/pulverizer/#ore-processing) it processes (amounts are rounded down when necessary).
 However, it consumes 100 mB of [tectonic petrotheum](/docs/tectonic-petrotheum/) per ore to do so, and the amount of energy required per operation is increased by 50%.

 An installed tectonic initiator also increases the chances of a pulverizer producing a secondary product.
 This effect stacks with those of any installed